 IWC is an independent community legal aid clinic funded by Legal Aid Ontario.
 The clinic was founded in 1969 with the help of Al Baldwin, an injured worker activist.
-With a small but dedicated staff we strive to involve injured workers in the struggle for justice and in all aspects of the Clinic’s work, which includes casework, public education, law reform, research and organizing.
-(For further information on the community development role and activities of legal clinics, see Ontario Project for Inter-Clinic Community Organizing)
+With a small but dedicated staff we strive to involve injured workers in the struggle for justice and in all aspects of the Clinic’s work, which includes casework, public education and outreach, law reform, research and organizing.

 We work in conjunction with other injured worker organizations, advocacy groups and unions, including the Ontario Network of Injured Worker Groups (ONIWG), the Canadian Injured Worker Alliance (CIWA), the Toronto Injured Worker Advocacy Group (TIWAG), the Ontario Legal Clinic Workers’ Compensation Network, and the Ontario Federation of Labour.
 IWC also participates with injured workers, academics and other community organizations in worker-centred research projects.

 815 Danforth Avenue, Suite 411